FuelLabs/sway-standards/README.md

 - [SRC-5; Ownership Standard](./standards/src5-ownership/) is used to restrict function calls to admin users in contracts.

+### Contracts

+- [SRC-12; Contract Factory](./standards/src12-contract-factory/) defines the implementation of a standard API for contract factories.

 ### Bridge

 - [SRC-8; Bridged Asset](./standards/src8-bridged-asset/) defines the metadata required for an asset bridged to the Fuel Network.